joshpfosi/dotfiles/README.md

 # My Environment

-This repository is for my personal use in rapidly setting up my development environment and computer in general. `GOTCHAS.md` is a collection of random tidbits I've learned over time that I am trying to keep in one place. `rvmrc` and `vimrc` should obviously be moved to `~/.rvmrc` and `~/.vimrc`, respectively.
+This repository is for my personal use in rapidly setting up my development environment. `GOTCHAS.md` is a collection of random tidbits I've learned over time that I am trying to keep in one place.

 ## Installation